 May Hawkwatch in New Jersey.
 Erik's wildlife photography has won national awards, and he's written for the American Birding Association's Birder's Guide, BirdWatching magazine, and Bird Watcher's Digest.
 When not leading birding tours, Erik often leads field trips and speaks at birding festivals.
 He also enjoys hiking, kayaking, cross-country skiing, and just being out in the snow.
-In his free time, he loves to cook and bake.
+In his free time he loves to cook and bake.

-FINANCIAL ARRANGEMENTS: The fee for Panama: Fall at El Valles's Canopy Lodge is \$3,395 per person in double occupancy from Panama City, Panama for occupying a standard guestroom at the Canopy Lodge and standard room in Panama City.
-This includes all meals from breakfast on Day 2 to Dinner on Day 7, five nights in one of the Canopy Lodge's standard double rooms (see CANOPY LODGE ACCOMMODATIONS section below), two nights in Panama City, ground transportation during the tour, tipping, park entrance fees, and guide services provided by the tour leaders.
+FINANCIAL ARRANGEMENTS: The fee for this tour is \$5,125 per person in double occupancy from Panama City, Panama for occupying a standard guestroom at the Canopy Lodge, Radisson Hotel Panama Canal and Crowne Plaza Panama Airport Hotel.
+This includes all meals from breakfast on Day 2 to dinner on Day 7, five nights in one of the Canopy Lodge's standard double rooms (see CANOPY LODGE ACCOMMODATIONS section below), one night at the Radisson Hotel Panama Canal, one night at the Crowne Plaza Panama Airport Hotel, ground transportation during the tour, tipping, park entrance fees, and guide services provided by the tour leaders.
 It does not include airfare from your home to Panama City and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The single supplement for Panama: Fall at El Valles's Canopy Lodge is \$380 for occupying a standard double room with a private bath for five nights at the Canopy Lodge (see CANOPY LODGE ACCOMMODATIONS section below) and a single room for two nights in Panama City.
-You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.
+The single supplement for this tour is \$885 for occupying a standard double room with a private bath for five nights at the Canopy Lodge (see CANOPY LODGE ACCOMMODATIONS section below), a single room for one night at the Radisson Hotel Panama Canal and a single room for one night at the Crowne Plaza Panama Airport Hotel.

-The fee for Panama: Fall at El Valles's Canopy Lodge is \$3,695 per person in double occupancy from Panama City, Panama for occupying a premium guestroom at the Canopy Lodge and standard room in Panama City.
-This includes all meals from breakfast on Day 2 to Dinner on Day 7, five nights in one of the Canopy Lodge's two premium rooms (see CANOPY LODGE ACCOMMODATIONS section below), two nights in Panama City, ground transportation during the tour, tipping, park entrance fees, and guide services provided by the tour leaders.
+The fee for this tour is \$5,325 per person in double occupancy from Panama City, Panama for occupying a premium guestroom at the Canopy Lodge and standard room at the Radisson Hotel Panama Canal and Crowne Plaza Panama Airport Hotel.
+This includes all meals from breakfast on Day 2 to dinner on Day 7, five nights in one of the Canopy Lodge's two premium rooms (see CANOPY LODGE ACCOMMODATIONS section below), one night at the Radisson Hotel Panama Canal, one night at the Crowne Plaza Panama Airport Hotel, ground transportation during the tour, tipping, park entrance fees, and guide services provided by the tour leaders.
 It does not include airfare from your home to Panama City and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The fee for Panama: Fall at El Valles's Canopy Lodge is \$3,395 per person in single occupancy from Panama City, Panama for occupying a single room at the Canopy Lodge and standard room in Panama City.
-This includes all meals, single accommodations for five nights in one of the Canopy Lodge's single rooms (see CANOPY LODGE ACCOMMODATIONS section below), two nights in a single room in Panama City, ground transportation during the tour, tipping, park entrance fees, and guide services provided by the tour leaders.
+The fee for this tour is \$5,125 per person in single occupancy from Panama City, Panama for occupying a single room at the Canopy Lodge.
+This includes all meals, single accommodations for five nights in one of the Canopy Lodge's single rooms (see CANOPY LODGE ACCOMMODATIONS section below), a single room for one night at the Radisson Hotel Panama Canal, a single room for one night at the Crowne Plaza Panama Airport Hotel, ground transportation during the tour, tipping, park entrance fees, and guide services provided by the tour leaders.
 It does not include airfare from your home to Panama City and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.